jpegy-xyz/basement/01_ai_blockchain/ai_blockchain.md

 ![AI FASHION WEEK 1](p1.png)

 Kering the company behind Gucci, Balenciaga, Yves Saint Laurent and more has also stepped into this field although a little more quietly and very under the radar.
-This is probably some good alpha, but since you're reading The Basement I'm always happy to share.
-Kering has silently launched the brand [KNXT](https://www.knxt-boutique.com/).
+Previously Kering has launched NFT-related collections under Gucci.
+Now, Kering has silently launched the brand [KNXT](https://www.knxt-boutique.com/).
 Which combines AI, Crypto and NFTs all in one company.
 They use an [AI chatbot to recommend products](https://www.knxt-madeline.com/chat), Crypto payments on their website for transactions, and get this, they even have their own NFT for the first 100 orders made on their site.
 As always do your own research.

 This seems way ahead of what others have done and almost too good to be real.
-But I've found some proof of the authenticity through [trademark documents](https://trademarks.justia.com/793/32/knxt-79332972.html) where Kering is stated as the owner of the trademark.
+But I've found some proof of the authenticity through [trademark documents](https://trademarks.justia.com/793/32/knxt-79332972.html) where Kering is stated as the owner of the KNXT trademark.
+Further hints can be found in the KNXT [privacy policy](https://www.knxt-boutique.com/privacy) and [terms](https://www.knxt-boutique.com/terms) both mentioning Kering numerous times.
+However, without a direct mention from an official Kering communication channel, this all remains speculative.

 ![AI FASHION WEE 2](p4.png)

-#### NFT MARKETPLACES, AI TRADING AND ANALYSIS
+#### NFT MARKETPLACES, TRADING AND ANALYSIS
 AI art has often been a use case for NFTs and has a long history of being sold on NFT platforms.
 [There are even specific AI NFT DAOs for creating, minting and auctioning AI NFT art](https://www.botto.com/).

 However, now AI has a new role to play in NFT marketplaces.
 One of expanding its capabilities.
 With it, we can improve the discoverability of NFTs by suggesting NFTs based on previous purchase history, and wallet activity.
 We can use AI to detect fake replica NFT artworks that have been copied and re-minted under similar yet fake names and alert NFT consumers to potential fraud prior to a purchase being made.
 AI can score NFTs on their originality, as in what percentage of this NFT was human vs AI-made.
 Essentially AI to combat AI.
-We can even have more real-time data analysis of the trends currently happening, and by that measure be better prepared to adapt and respond to market conditions.
+We can even have more real-time data analytics of the trends currently happening in the market, and by those means be better prepared to adapt and respond to market conditions.

 However, best of all, going back to where it all started, we will have even more AI NFT art!
+This sounds amazing to me, but is also obviously a double-edged sword, with a rise in the number of AI-generated content we begin to crowd out human generated content.
+Perhaps even diluting the impact of traditional artists who are hoping to establish themselves in the space.
+Many people look down on AI art as a result.
+Similarly, when photographic art first came into popularity there were those who called it, too quick and easy to be considered "real art" and looked down upon those who practiced it.
+Now it's a respectable art form in its own right.
+Perhaps AI art will be the same.

 ![AI ART](p2.jpg)